isomerpages/imh-smhc/_speakers-bio/Track Speakers/Ms Alison Lim.md

 <br>In 2016, Alison was diagnosed with a rare dementia called Primary Progressive
 Aphasia (PPA).
 She was in her 50s.
-Unable to find support, Alison "stalked" young-onset dementia persons (people diagnosed before 65) outside clinics to invited them home to further understand this confusing journey.
+Unable to find support, Alison "stalked" young-onset dementia persons (people diagnosed before 65) outside clinics to invite them home to further understand this confusing journey.
 She was also very fortunate to meet scientists, researchers, and neurologists, including the professor who coined the term "PPA".
 <br>Shortly after her diagnosis, Alison and her daughter Jamie started Dementia
 &amp; Co, a support network for raising dementia awareness and helping